jame0313/ITE2038-wiki/File-and-Index-Manager-(Disk-Based-B+-tree)-(project-5-milestone-1-ver.-).md

   - find the record value with given key
   - save record valud in ret_val(caller must provide it) and set size in val_size
   - you can get existence state by using key only and setting ret_val and val_size null
   - return 0 if success or -1 if fail

+- int find_record_trx(int64_t table_id, int64_t key, char *ret_val, uint16_t* val_size, int trx_id)
+  - find the record value with given key with strict 2PL
+  - save record valud in ret_val(caller must provide it) and set size in val_size
+  - you can get existence state by using key only and setting ret_val and val_size null
+  - return 0 if success or -1 if fail

+- int update_record(int64_t table_id, int64_t key, char *values, uint16_t new_val_size, uint16_t *old_val_size)
+  - update the record value with given key
+  - i.e. update into given values with the size of new_val_size
+  - store original value in old_val_size as no structure changed, new value's length should be less or equal to original length
+  - return 0 if success or -1 if fail

+- int update_record_trx(int64_t table_id, int64_t key, char *values, uint16_t new_val_size, uint16_t *old_val_size, int trx_id)
+  - update the record value with given key with strict 2PL
+  - i.e. update into given values with the size of new_val_size
+  - store original value in old_val_size as no structure changed, new value's length should be less or equal to original length
+  - return 0 if success or -1 if fail

 - int insert_record(int64_t table_id, int64_t key, char *value, uint16_t val_size)